TrevorCD/Environmental-Data-Logger/README.md

 - **Data Logging:** Sensor readings are passed via FreeRTOS queues to a dedicated task that writes timestamped CSV entries to the microSD card using SPI.
 - **Separation of Concerns:** Device driver, SD card interface, and RTOS tasks are cleanly separated.
 - **UART Monitoring:** Optional task to send sensor readings over USB for debugging and analysis.

-### This project provides practical experience with:
-- Writing device drivers for I²C peripherals.
-- Using SPI to interface with a microSD card.
-- Designing FreeRTOS multitasking systems.
-- Handling interrupts safely in a real-time environment.
-- Managing embedded data storage in CSV format.

 ## Goals
 - Gain fundamental embedded SWE skills: